 - Since gratitude is proven to enhance physical and mental health, it helps improve kid’s overall well-being

-- Grateful kids are more optimistic and less self-centered
+- Grateful kids are considered to be more optimistic and less self-centered

 - Gratitude keeps kids stay resilient in hard times

-- Gratitude reduces jealousy and the demand to have “more”
+- Gratitude helps your children reduces jealousy and the demand to have “more”